How well do you know Lazio? We propose 10 places to get to know better this incredible region full of history and charm. Are you coming with us?

-One of the most suggestive places in Lazio is certainly the picturesque Civita di Bagnoregio, in the province of Viterbo, now almost completely depopulated.
+One of the most suggestive places in Lazio is certainly the picturesque Civita di Bagnoregio, now almost completely depopulated in the province of Viterbo.
 The small village, perched on a tuff hill, can only be reached thanks to a small pedestrian bridge "suspended in space", a feature that makes your visit even more exciting.
 Arm yourself, therefore, and have a good adventure!

-Just one hundred kilometers from the capital it is possible to admire the Circeo National Park (Latina), whose institution dates back to 1934.
-The park extends over the territory between the cities of Terracina and Anzio and is dominated by the Circeo promontory, which with its about 540 m is an authentic lighthouse in the Tyrrhenian Sea.
+Just one hundred kilometres from the capital, it is possible to admire the Circeo National Park (Latina), whose institution dates back to 1934.
+The park extends over the territory between the cities of Terracina and Anzio.
+It is dominated by the Circeo promontory, which with its about 540 m is an authentic lighthouse in the Tyrrhenian Sea.
 Prehistoric caves, which retain numerous remains and the characteristic Coastal Dune, are just some of the wonders that await you ...

 If you want to continue to breathe the fascinating atmosphere of Ancient Rome, after enjoying the archaeological beauties of the capital, you should definitely stop at the excavations of Ostia Antica.
 Here you can relive those glorious centuries, walking along the decuman of the ancient town, admiring the remains of the Roman Theater and the beautiful Piazzale delle Corporazioni.